arangodb/docs/3.10/arangosearch-views.md

   performance and waste disk space for each commit call without any added benefits.

-  > For data retrieval ArangoSearch Views follow the concept of
+  > For data retrieval `arangosearch` Views follow the concept of
   > "eventually-consistent", i.e. eventually all the data in ArangoDB will be
   > matched by corresponding query expressions.
-  > The concept of ArangoSearch View "commit" operation is introduced to
+  > The concept of `arangosearch` View "commit" operation is introduced to
   > control the upper-bound on the time until document addition/removals are
   > actually reflected by corresponding query expressions.
   > Once a "commit" operation is complete all documents added/removed prior to